 The shares of our common stock are currently quoted on the OTC Bulletin Board.
-We have applied for the listing of our common stock on the NYSE MKT under the symbol "NSPR."
+We have been approved for listing of our common stock on the NYSE MKT under the symbol "NSPR."

 MATERIAL U.S. FEDERAL INCOME AND ESTATE TAX CONSIDERATIONS FOR NON-U.S. HOLDERS